ietf/tao/Tao.md

 The IETF is really about its participants.
 Because the IETF welcomes all interested individuals, IETF participants come from all over the world and from many different parts of the Internet industry.
 The IETF conducts its work solely in English.
 See Section 3.12 for information about the ways that many people fit into the IETF.

 One more thing that is important for newcomers: the IETF in no way "runs the Internet", despite what some people mistakenly might say.
-The IETF makes voluntary standards that are often adopted by Internet users, network operators and equipment vendors, but it does not control, or even patrol, the Internet.
+The IETF makes voluntary standards that are often adopted by Internet users, network operators, and equipment vendors, but it does not control, or even patrol, the Internet.
 If your interest in the IETF is because you want to be part of the overseers, you may be badly disappointed by the IETF.

 2.1 Humble Beginnings